alfateam/orange-orm/README.md

 ```

 __Count__
-For convenience, you can use the <i>count</i> directly on the table instead of using the aggregated query syntax in the previous example.
+For convenience, you can use the <i>count</i> directly on the table instead of using the aggregated query syntax.
 ```javascript
 import map from './map';
 const db = map.sqlite('demo.db');